label32/LootProtect/README.md

   - `StartLogging` -- Log all check activity by defaul on plugin load.
   - `LogToFile` -- Log to dated file in oxide/logs/LootProtect folder.
 If false, log to oxide log file/rcon.
   - `AdminBypass` -- Allow admins or players with permLootProtAdmin permission to bypass checks for access.
+  - `BuildingShareRange` -- Range within which to take action when running bshare/bunshare.
+  - `BShareIncludeSigns"` -- Include signs when giving access with bshare/bunshare.
+  - `BShareIncludeLights` -- Include lighting fixtures when giving access with bshare/bunshare.
+  - `BShareIncludeElectrical` -- Include electric switches, etc.,  when giving access with bshare/bunshare.
+  - `TCAuthedUserAccess` -- Player authed to local TC gets access

 #### Rules
   This is a simple list of prefab names and whether or not they will be protected.
 Several defaults are included to work with standard storage boxes, furnaces, campfire, etc.